avaapm/TurkishNamedEntityRecognition/src/data/atisner/README.md

   keywords = {Comparative analysis, Error analysis, Named entity recognition, Deep learning model, Turkish text, Transformer-based language model}}
 ```

-In addition to ATISNER dataset, we also provide its fine-grained version that can be used for Turkish Slot Filling researches.
+In addition to ATISNER dataset, we also provide its fine-grained version that can be used for Turkish Slot Filling.
 If you use `train_slot.tsv` or `test_slot.tsv` in your study please cite the following paper:

 ```bibtex
 @inproceedings{Sahinuc:2020,